 There are those that feel that painkillers are not addictive.
 While there are some that can take painkillers and feel fine after, there are those that can develop an addiction.
 The opioid alkaloids in opium poppies have similar effects to heroin.
 Medications like Oxycodone, morphine, hydrocodone, codeine, and methadone can reduce the speed of your breathing and heartbeat if you take too many of them.
 You can have a physical and mental dependence on painkillers where you feel you cannot function without them.
 Painkillers change the way the brain receives pain by activating the opioid receptors in the brain.
 The dopamine in painkillers can make you feel temporary rewarding feelings of pleasure.

 Do not feel that if a doctor prescribed you painkillers that it means it is safe.
 It is, of course, safe when you take the prescribed dose but anything that is safe can be abused when you do not follow orders.

 Painkillers also do not cure pain or your physical condition.
 It just modifies how the brain perceives the pain.
 People tend to develop a tolerance to painkillers where they take so much that their body is used to the effects of painkillers, making them take more and more to achieve an effect.
-You should also not believe that trading or borrowing painkillers from someone is safe or legal as you can face fines and jail time if you are in possession of pills that were not prescribed to you.
+You should also not believe that trading or borrowing painkillers from someone is safe or legal.
+In fact, you can face fines and jail time if you are in possession of pills that were not prescribed to you.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using a range of therapeutic options, such as:
+Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of conditions.
+We offer treatment for substance abuse disorders along with anxiety and depression using a range of therapeutic options, such as:

 - Individual therapy

 - Trauma therapy